fredlefred/tikzanim/README.md

 This macro define a new animation’s step. animate uses a transparencies’ stack.
 Each animation’s frame is draw by showing all the stack. `\step` manage the stack and frame frame creation.
 At start, the stack is empty.
-A \step call will :
+A `\step` call will :
-(1) create first image of the step, put it on the stack for a frame.
+1. create first image of the step, put it on the stack for a frame.
-(2) remove last image of the stack.
+2. remove last image of the stack.
-(3) create next image, put it on the stack for a frame.
+3. create next image, put it on the stack for a frame.
-(4) If it’s not step’s end, go to (2).
+4. If it’s not step’s end, go to 2.
-(5) If it’s step’s end, last image will stay on stack for some define time.
+5. If it’s step’s end, last image will stay on stack for some define time.

 Syntaxe :
 `\step[*] [frame rate] {images} [duration] {tikz’ code}`